amilkyboi/netnate/content/posts/archinstall.md

 ### 1.4 Boot the live environment

+{{< notice note >}}
+Arch Linux installation images do not support Secure Boot.
+You will need to disable Secure Boot to boot the installation medium.
+If desired, Secure Boot can be set up after completing the installation.
+{{< /notice >}}

 Boot to the BIOS settings on the target machine.
 Find Secure Boot and disable it, as this feature will prevent booting from an external device if this step is not performed.
 While in the BIOS, hyper-threading and CPU virtualization should also be enabled.
 Save the changed settings and exit the BIOS.

 Plug the removable drive into the target machine and power it on.
 Enter the startup interrupt menu and proceed to the boot selection menu.
 Select the removable drive as the boot device.
 After arriving at the GNU GRUB menu, select `Arch Linux install medium (x86_64, UEFI)`.
 You're loaded in once the Zsh tty prompt appears: